 As mentioned previously, Ahrefs is a great tool for tracking your own backlinks as well as those of competitors.
 It’s a good idea to keep a watchful eye on backlink trends and the types of backlinks being acquired to compare your trajectory with competitors and look for signs of a negative SEO attack.

 Site Health Monitoring

 The best content on the web coupled with an impressive portfolio of authoritative backlinks isn’t enough to thrive in SEO.
 Your site needs to be fast, reliable, and optimized.
 Again, Google Search Console contains a lot of sections that make it easy to stay aware of any major site issues, but it’s a wise idea to supplement it with other tools.
+We offer a free Website Crawler Tool to understand exactly how Google views your site.
 Site crawlers like Netpeak Spider and Screaming Frog are excellent for conducting audits which include response codes, meta tags, and URL structures.
 Ahrefs also comes with a great site audit tool which can be configured to automatically crawl your site at certain intervals.
 You can also stay aware of any potential server slowdowns with tools like Pingdom.
 Ensuring your site is in tip-top shape is a must if you want to see the fruits of your other labors.